looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    `passphrase`.

-Aside from the ``RPM_GPG_NAME`` and ``RPM_GPG_PASSPHRASE`` variables in the previous example, two optional variables related to signing are available:
+Aside from the ``RPM_GPG_NAME`` and ``RPM_GPG_PASSPHRASE`` variables in the previous example, two optional variables related to signing exist:

 -  *GPG_BIN:* Specifies a ``gpg`` binary/wrapper that is executed
    when the package is signed.